-Today’s post was published recently in The Yorkshire Post and details my top 8 tips to growing your revenue in 2020 (and I know you want to do that)!
+Today’s post was published recently in The Yorkshire Post and details my top 8 tips to growing your revenue (and I know you want to do that)!
 Just think of it as free advice…

 1) Decide what you want to be known for

 What three things do you want your business to be known for?
 Maybe it’s your award winning customer service, it could be your local work with charity or it might be the expert people in your industry.
 Whenever possible, repeat these messages in every piece of content and marketing you do.

 2) Look for the stories in your business